tuxcanfly/tuxcanfly.me/content/why-im-betting-on-bitcoin.rst

 Instead of blindly trusting your payment provider to keep your money safe, you can take care of it yourself.
-You don't have to trust anyone (well, maybe except you're compiler).
+You don't have to trust anyone (well, maybe except your compiler).
 As a developer, you have the complete source code for reference.
 No more reverse-engineering.

 It's Decentralized